Is something going on in your municipality that affects private property rights or the real estate industry? We can help!

 Signs are a top tool in a Realtors®’ quiver.
 Open House and For Sale signs are important to help market properties.
 So, over the years, when a local government plans to implement sign ordinances that are prohibitive, the government affairs department has stepped in.

-NJ Realtors® has worked with officials in each of the municipalities below to advocate for ordinances with allow signs or defeat those with prohibit them.
+NJ Realtors® has worked with officials in each of the municipalities below to advocate for ordinances which allow signs or defeat those which prohibit them.
 Check with your local government for specific rules regarding postings.

 - Brielle